-9.3.6 Storing Host Reservations in MySQL or PostgreSQL
+Storing Host Reservations in MySQL, PostgreSQL or Cassandra

-It is possible to store host reservations in MySQL or PostgreSQL.
-See Section 9.2.3 for information on how to configure Kea to use reservations stored in MySQL or PostgreSQL.
-Kea does not provide any dedicated tools for managing reservations in a database.
-The Kea wiki http://kea.isc.org/wiki/HostReservationsHowTo provides detailed information and examples of how reservations can be inserted into the database.
+It is possible to store host reservations in MySQL, PostgreSQL or Cassandra.
+See Section 9.2.3 for information on how to configure Kea to use reservations stored in MySQL, PostgreSQL or Cassandra.
+Kea provides dedicated hook for managing reservations in a database, section Section 15.4.4 provide detailed information.
+The Kea wiki https://gitlab.isc.org/isc-projects/kea/wikis/designs/commands#23-host-reservations-hr-management provides some examples how to conduct some common operations on host reservations.

-In Kea 1.1.0 maximum length of an option specified per host is arbitrarily set to 4096 bytes.
+In Kea maximum length of an option specified per host is arbitrarily set to 4096 bytes.